complexlogic/flex-launcher/docs/compilation.md

 ```
 sudo make install
 ```
 By default, this will install the program and assets with a prefix of `/usr/local`.
-If you wish to use a different prefix, re-run the cmake generation step with the `-DCMAKE_INSTALL_PREFIX` flag.
+If you wish to use a different prefix, re-run the cmake generation step with `-DCMAKE_INSTALL_PREFIX=prefix`.

 ## Windows
 Flex Launcher on Windows builds with Visual Studio, and uses [vcpkg](https://vcpkg.io/en/index.html) to manage the dependencies.
 Before starting, make sure the following steps are completed: